jacobtread/jacobtread.com/src/content/blog/interlink.md

 Interlink uses a very similar structure to the Actix Actors pattern

-Interlink represents different asyncronous entities as "Services" and these services can be communicated with using "Messages" that are sent through "Links".
-Services are spawned into a tokio task and wait for messages and can then execute actions when they recieve messages.
+Interlink represents different asynchronous entities as "Services" and these services can be communicated with using "Messages" that are sent through "Links".
+Services are spawned into a tokio task and wait for messages and can then execute actions when they receive messages.

 Rather than my previous approach where the external logic obtains mutable access to the entity from the outside and then makes its modifications; this structure instead allows the external logic to send messages to the entity and then the entity completes mutable actions on itself.
 This new structure means that the service is always the sole owner of its state giving it free-range to mutate itself.